What is SEO Split-Testing?

 - Pre/Post Analysis: If you’re running a manual SEO test, you’ll likely be using the pre/post model.
 While it’s definitely better than nothing and helps you to validate your SEO decisions, it does have issues.
 First: the band of error is much higher because you don't have a Control group.
 There’s also a higher chance of having a fake positive/negative test, leading you to base your SEO strategy on inaccurate data.

 - CausalImpact: This is what SplitSignal uses.
 It compares real traffic from the Control group against traffic from the Variant group.
 If the difference is big enough, the test is statistically significant.

 Changes to Google’s ranking algorithm are inevitable, and there’s no secret recipe for increasing organic traffic.

-This is why experimentation is a necessary element of SEO; by running experiments before making a site-wide change, a potentially damaging drop in traffic/clicks is avoided, while also allowing you to test more variations.
+This is why experimentation is a necessary element of SEO; by running experiments before making a site-wide change, a potentially damaging drop in traffic/clicks is avoided while also allowing you to test more variations.

 Unsuccessful tests are also fine.
 In fact, they’re at the core of the scientific method.
 A rejected hypothesis isn’t a failure; it’s a conclusion—something we can learn from and utilize to construct future iterations.
 However, without an easy way to streamline this experimentation, a lot of time and resources can be wasted.

-With SplitSignal, you can streamline experimentation on your site, mitigate the potential risks of large-scale changes, and uncover some major wins for your organic traffic and visibility.-
+With SplitSignal, you can streamline experimentation on your site, mitigate the potential risks of large-scale changes, and uncover some major wins for your organic traffic and visibility.

-How much has fear of wasted resources stopped you from taking risks with your marketing strategy?
+How much has a fear of wasted resources stopped you from taking risks with your marketing strategy?
 How do you justify the investment in resource-heavy changes to your site with the uncertainty of their impact?